 The recently renewed Windows versions have resulted in the ecosystem becoming a formidable three-pronged solution for use in an enterprise solution.
 What we mean by that is that Windows, with Satya Nadella at the helm, seem to be moving in synchronization.
 The enterprise side of Microsoft’s product line-up (software sold to big businesses and not off the shelf) has been re-organized to work together.
 The Windows Server, System Center and Azure teams will now collaborate to expand Microsoft’s presence in the enterprise solutions domain.
 If you don’t understand what these products are, we will get to it towards the end of this article.

 1. Who invented Windows and why is it called Windows?

-Bill Gates and Paul Allen invented Microsoft Windows in 1983.
+Bill Gates and Paul Allen developed Microsoft Windows in 1983.
 Windows 1.0 was released for use on November 20, 1985.
 In early 1980s Microsoft worked on the first version of a new operating system.
-Interface Manager is the code name and is considered as the final name, but “Windows” prevailed because it best describes the boxes or computing “windows” that are fundamental to the new system.
+Interface Manager is the code name and was considered as the final name, but “Windows” prevailed because it best describes the boxes or computing “windows” that are fundamental to the new system.
 Basically, it was named “Windows” because the user was able to change between screens, similar to how would look out a different window.

 2.When Did Windows Come to the Mac?